Mephisto (wrestler): Los Infernales (2001–2006)

-Mephisto and Averno defeated Atlantis and Blue Panther for the CMLL World Tag Team Championship in a heated match on April 2, 2005.
-The team would defend the tag team titles several times over the next year in some very well-received matches that led to several reporters labeling them as one of the best Mexican tag teams in the 21st century.
-Their most prominent defense was on the last Arena México show of 2005 when they defeated El Hijo del Santo and Negro Casas in the main event.
-In early 2006, they defended their titles against Místico and Black Warrior twice.
-In the first match, they won by disqualification when Black Warrior interfered in the match after being pinned.
-In the second match two weeks later, Black Warrior turned on Místico, starting a long-running storyline between the two.
-On April 14, 2006, they lost the tag team championship to the team of Místico and Negro Casas, ending their year-long reign.
+Mephisto and Averno defeated Atlantis and Blue Panther for the CMLL World Tag Team Championship on April 2, 2005.
+The team would defend the title several times over the next year in very well-received matches that led to several reporters labeling them as one of the best Mexican tag teams in the 21st century.
+At the CMLL 72nd Anniversary Show on September 16, Mephisto, Damián El Terrible and Tarzan Boy lost to Dr. Wagner Jr., Místico and Negro Casas.
+Their most prominent defense was on the last Arena México show of 2005 against Casas and El Hijo del Santo.
+In early 2006, they successfully defended their title twice against Místico and Black Warrior, who were unable to get along, before losing it to Místico and Casas on April 14.
+At the CMLL 73rd Anniversary Show on September 29, they teamed with Alex Koslov to defeat El Sagrado, Felino and Último Dragón.